 Schizophrenia is a serious mental illness characterized by incoherent or illogical thoughts, bizarre behavior and speech, and delusions or hallucinations, such as hearing voices.
 Schizophrenia typically begins in early adulthood.

-While no one knows the exact cause of schizophrenia, many researchers believe a combination of genetic, neurobiological, psychological and environmental factors contribute into the development of schizophrenia.
+While no one knows the exact cause of schizophrenia, many researchers believe a combination of genetic, neurobiological, psychological and environmental factors contribute to the development of schizophrenia.

-If you think you or someone you know may have schizophrenia, contact us for a free psychiatric assessment.
+If you think you or someone you know may be exhibiting the symptoms of schizophrenia, contact us for a confidential, no-cost psychiatric assessment.

-For more information on schizophrenia, please visit the American Psychological Association (link to http://www.apa.org/topics/schiz/).
+For more information on schizophrenia, please visit the American Psychological Association.